 PLCs and their applications

 A programmable logic controller is a specialized industrial computer.
 It is custom programmed to monitor input signals (digital or analog), perform logical operations, and trigger specific output signals.
-PLCs are known to be rugged and are commonly used in extreme industrial environments or applications of printed boards that have almost no room for failure.
+PLCs are known to be rugged and are commonly used in extreme industrial environments or applications that have almost no room for failure.

-PLC devices are popular because of their modular structure.
+PLCs are popular because of their modular structure.
 This makes them easy to install in a plug-and-play manner.
 At their most basic, they consist of a central processing unit (CPU), a power supply and input/output (I/O) modules.
 Programming PLCs is less complicated than coding a microcontroller.
 This is because it revolves around ladder diagram, functional block diagram, and structured text on software provided by the manufacturers.

 PLC installation is mostly plug-and-play.